450. Monody on a Lady famed for her Caprice

 Email Poem |

-Analysis and Comments on 450.
+Comments, Analysis, and Meaning on 450.
 Monody on a Lady famed for her Caprice

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem 450.
 Monody on a Lady famed for her Caprice here.